-- Competitors must wear suitable riding equipment that has passed technical inspection.
-This equipment should consist of: - a.
-Helmet Must be full-face style (no flip-ups) with full coverage face shield and certified by the manufacturer, with sticker affixed, to meet SNELL 2010 or newer, BSI 6658-A or ECE 22-05.
-No significant scratches or evidence of impact allowed.
-No electronics of any sort allowed within or on the helmet (examples: cameras, heads-up displays, audio devices). - b.
-Leather gloves with wrist retention, which must overlap the arms of the leather jacket. - c Appropriate leather boots of a minimum height of eight inches from the top of the sole. - d.
+- b.
+Leather gloves with wrist retention, which must overlap the arms of the leather jacket. - c.
+Appropriate leather boots of a minimum height of eight inches from the top of the sole. - d.
 Leather jacket and pants, which must zip together with a full-circumference competition grade zipper, or a onepiece leather racing suit. - e.
 A "hard surface" or CE1 / CE2 Type certified full-length spine protector must be worn underneath leathers. - f.
 Bare skin or undergarments must not show. - g.
 A current WMRRA medical form must be carried in the inside pocket of the leathers. - A fire extinguisher in working condition is required at each paddock/pit area.
 The minimum rating acceptable is 10BC (5 lb. capacity).
 For endurance racing this requirement is 20 lb. capacity. - 3.
-SIX-INCH TALL (minimum), SOLID BLACK RACE NUMBERS must be displayed at each paddock/pit area for every rider. - 4.
-The technical inspector must inspect personal safety equipment and motorcycles for safety aspects before the rider is allowed on the course for practice or racing.
+SIX-INCH TALL (minimum), SOLID BLACK RACENUMBERS must be displayed at each paddock/pit area for everyrider. - 4.
+The technical inspector must inspect personal safety equipment and motorcycles for safety aspects before therider is allowed on the course for practice or racing.
 Any equipment found to be in unsatisfactory condition will be rejected by the technical inspector. - a Personal safety equipment will be inspected at the first event that a rider competes in for the season.
 A sticker will be applied to the helmet that will remain in place for the remainder of that season.
 The rider's personal safety equipment will not need to be re-inspected over the course of the season until the rider is involved in a crash, whereupon the sticker will be removed from the helmet and all equipment will be required to be inspected and a new sticker will be applied. - b.
-The rider will be required to bring the helmet with the current year inspection sticker on it to the inspection area along with the motorcycle and their current WMRRA medical form. - 5.
-It is the duty of all riders to ensure compliance to the technical rules of the class(s) they are entering.
+The rider will be required to bring the helmet with the current year inspection sticker on it to the inspection area along with the motorcycle and their current WMRRA medical form.

+5. It is the duty of all riders to ensure compliance to the technical rules of the class(s) they are entering.
 The primary duty of the technical inspector is to inspect machinery for safety only, not for compliance to class eligibility rules.